MAILEX: Email Event and Argument Extraction: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We split \dataset by email threads into training, development, and test sets with a ratio of 80, 10, and 10, ensuring that at least once each event type is present in each of the three sets.
+\newparagraph{Datasets.} We split \dataset by email threads into training, development, and test sets with a ratio of 80, 10, and 10, ensuring that at least once each event type is present in each of the three sets.
 The statistics for the sets are shown in Table~\ref{Tab:MailExDataStats}.

-\paragraph{Implementation Details.} To train sequence labeling models, we used the {BERT-large-uncased} with a batch size of 4 and a learning rate of 1e-5.
-For the generative approach, we used BART-large with a learning rate of 3e-5 and a batch size of 2.
-All the models were optimized using AdamW \cite{loshchilov2017decoupled} for cross-entropy loss for 100 epochs.
-We tuned all the hyper-parameters on the dev set. \nop{\zy{More details for reproducibility are included in Appendix~\ref{X}.}}

-\paragraph{Evaluation Metrics.} {We follow prior work \cite{du-cardie-2020-event, sheng-etal-2021-casee} and report the Precision, Recall, and F1 for the extraction of both triggers and arguments.
-For trigger evaluation, we consider a trigger to be correctly extracted if the identified trigger span exactly matches the gold label (\textbf{Trigger Identification})\footnote{While strict exact match unnecessarily enforces the match of trivial words (e.g., ``the'', ``a''), we follow this criterion to avoid changes in event definitions (e.g. ``\textit{will read}'' (Deliver Action Data) vs. ``\textit{read}'' (Request Action)).} and is additionally classified to the correct event type (\textbf{Trigger Classification}).
-For argument evaluation, we similarly report \textbf{Argument Identification} (i.e., whether an argument span is correctly identified) and \textbf{Argument Classification} (i.e., whether the argument span is additionally correctly classified into the true role).
-However, unlike trigger evaluation which requires exact matching, for arguments we report to what extent the extracted argument partially matches with the gold label.
-This allows for a more fair evaluation, particularly for the commonly-seen non-{named} entity arguments such as Meeting Agenda, Action Description, etc. in the email data.
-Similar strategies have been adopted by \citet{li-etal-2021-document}.
-Finally, we note that the argument evaluation reports an end-to-end extraction performance; for BERT-based sequence labeling, only the model-extracted triggers are fed for argument extraction during evaluation.}
+\newparagraph{Evaluation Metrics.} We evaluate trigger and argument extraction using Precision, Recall, and F1 scores, following prior work \cite{du-cardie-2020-event, sheng-etal-2021-casee}.
+For triggers, we consider a match when the identified span exactly matches the gold label (\textbf{Trigger Identification}) and is correctly classified into the event type (\textbf{Trigger Classification}).
+For arguments, we assess \textbf{Argument Identification} {(i.e., whether an argument span is correctly identified)} and \textbf{Argument Classification} {(i.e., whether the argument span is additionally correctly classified into the true role)}.
+Unlike trigger evaluation, partial matching is allowed for arguments to \nop{ensure fairness}{encourage more fair comparison}, especially for non-{named} entity arguments {with long spans.} This aligns with similar evaluation strategies used by \citet{li-etal-2021-document}.
+Finally, we note that the argument evaluation reports an end-to-end extraction performance; for BERT-based sequence labeling, only the model-extracted triggers are fed for argument extraction during evaluation.
+More implementation details are provided in Appendix~\ref{App:reprudicibility}.